-Aloo Qeema is the ultimate homey Pakistani dish —savory ground beef with tender potatoes, warm spices and the perfect fresh zing!
-In this post, I’ll walk you through my fail‑proof technique and pro tips for keema perfection!
+Aloo Keema also called Qeema Aloo is the ultimate homey Pakistani dish - savory ground beef with tender potatoes, warm spices and the perfect fresh zing!
+In this post, I'll walk you through my fail‑proof technique and pro tips for keema perfection!

-- Keema can smell a little funky sometimes.
+- Ground beef can smell a little funky sometimes.
 To mitigate this unwrap the keema and leave it out on a plate to air out

 - Use a wok or a nice big pan for your keema (see why right below!)